testfairy/docs/docs/800_FAQ/350_Strict_Storage_Security_With_S3.md

 This also means that all of the app artifcats (IPA and APK files) are stored on a self-managed S3 bucket, and in order to upload files, you will have to use the [Upload API](https://docs.testfairy.com/API/Upload_API.html) and provide presigned URLs to an artficat for processing.

-for more information please [contact TestFairy Support](https://testfairy.com/contact)
+For more information please [contact TestFairy Support](https://testfairy.com/contact)